-> WATCH Oscar Robertson and Royals video in the player above.
+> WATCH five Oscar Robertson and Royals videos in the player above.

 CINCINNATI – March Madness means rooting for Xavier and UC and your other favorite teams far and near, and that used to include the NBA Cincinnati Royals.